Why You Should Practice Skin to Skin After Birth

 - The hormone oxytocin is produced in a heavier amount while skin to skin, which improves milk let down and bonding

-Early skin to skin contact is very important and the skin to skin benefits speak for themselves.
-Please welcome your new little squishy baby with open arms, and a bare chest after birth!
+Early skin to skin contact is very important and the benefits speak for themselves.

-When baby is placed to your chest, make sure to have direct skin contact, no blanket or clothing between you.
-Practicing skin to skin care throughout your baby’s infancy will help whenever ailment strikes.
-Any time baby shows signs of illness or pain (teething, fever, a cold) skin to skin contact should be used.
-Getting into a lukewarm bath together while chest to chest is a great option to help soothe baby too!
+Any time a baby shows signs of illness or pain (teething, fever, a cold) skin to skin can help!
+Getting into a lukewarm bath together while chest to chest is a great option to help soothe a baby too!